kpdecker/jsdiff/README.md

 #### Universal `options`

-Certain options can be provided in the `options` object of *any* method that calculates a diff:
+Certain options can be provided in the `options` object of *any* method that calculates a diff (including `diffChars`, `diffLines` etc. as well as `structuredPatch`, `createPatch`, and `createTwoFilesPatch`):

 * `callback`: if provided, the diff will be computed in async mode to avoid blocking the event loop while the diff is calculated.
-The value of the `callback` option should be a function and will be passed the result of the diff as its first argument.
-Only works with functions that return change objects, like `diffLines`, not those that return patches, like `structuredPatch` or `createPatch`.
+The value of the `callback` option should be a function and will be passed the computed diff or patch as its first argument.

   (Note that if the ONLY option you want to provide is a callback, you can pass the callback function directly as the `options` parameter instead of passing an object with a `callback` property.)